tregua87/sgxmonitor-artifact/README.md

 ./run_analysis.sh
 ```
 **Important:** We implement timeout for the symbolic execution through
-`timedecoretor` of Python.
-However, we observed that this approach sometime does
+`@timeout_decorator.timeout` of Python.
+However, we observed that this approach
-not stop the execution.
+sometime does not stop the execution.
 This bug is over our control.
-Therefore, if the analysis
+Therefore,
-does not stop after 3 hours (or the machine memory reaches 100% -- `top`), we
+if the analysis does not stop after 3 hours (or the machine memory reaches 100%
-*strongly* suggest stopping the execution (i.e., `Ctrl+C`) and use the
+-- `top`), we *strongly* suggest stopping the execution (i.e., `Ctrl+C`) and use
-pre-compiled models, that can be installed with the following command:
+the pre-compiled models, that can be installed with the following command:
 ```
 ./get_precompiled_model.sh
 ```